 - Ongoing clinical supervision

 - Organizational consultation on trauma-informed practices

-The center specializes in integrating scientific and clinical information and adapting it to be consumer friendly, child and family oriented, and highly practical.
-We provide enough knowledge to understand a trauma-informed frame then prioritize practical and applied strategies that have an immediate impact on improving engagement with and healing for traumatized children, families and staff who work with traumatized populations.
+We specialize in integrating scientific and clinical information and adapting it to be consumer-friendly, child- and family-oriented, and highly practical.
+We teach clients how the trauma-informed framework functions, then help you develop practical and applied strategies that will immediately improve engagement with and healing for traumatized children, families, and staff who work with traumatized populations.

 The Center receives federal and local funding to provide trauma-informed program evaluation for the following innovative programs:

 - Men’s Empowerment Program is a program for young men of color who are survivors of violence, located within the Harlem Community Justice Center (Center for Court Innovation).
 Funding comes through the Manhattan District Attorney’s Criminal Justice Investment Initiative.